-So the security deposit is in your best interest to have in the, you know, if and when the tenant moves out, if there are any damages beyond normal wear and tear, you at least have some kind of safety net.
+So the security deposit is in your best interest to have in the, you know, if and when the resident moves out, if there are any damages beyond normal wear and tear, you at least have some kind of safety net.

 We had a house that came vacant last year where the owner chose to not accept his security deposit.

 When it came time for the resident to move out, there was like $3,000 to $4,000 worth of work to be done.

 So do ever not collect a security deposit.
 You know, ultimately it’s up to you.